ayourk/UnofficialKissanime/README.md

 This plugin hopes to improve over the original in a few key areas.

 ### Speed
-Speed has been an emphasis for this plugin on the slowest popular platform (the Amazon Fire Stick) from day 1, especially for the menus that don't require accessing the site as well as the pages that list the episodes of a particular show.
+Speed has been an emphasis for this plugin on the slowest popular platform, the Amazon Fire Stick, from day 1, especially for the menus that don't require accessing the website as well as the pages that list the episodes of a particular show.
 Everything has been benchmarked on the Fire Stick and compared to other popular apps.

-If the plugin is taking a while to load a page, chances are it's the KissAnime website itself, which usually takes 4-5 seconds on good days to serve content, or a blocked metadata request (and metadata support can be turned off).
+If the plugin is taking a while to load a page, chances are it's the KissAnime website itself, which usually takes 4-5 seconds on good days to serve content, or a blocked metadata request.
+Note that metadata can be turned off if speed is a primary concern.

 ### Metadata support
 Getting metadata for anime shows has traditionally been a hard problem for primarily 2 reasons: